-Research Problem: During the 2022 legislative session, the NM Legislature appropriated \$344 million, which represents approximately 9 percent of the overall education budget, for the implementation of K-5 Plus, Extended Learning Time Programs, the Equivalent Instructional Hours Pilot, K-12 Plus, K-12 Plus & Extended Learning Time planning grants, and tribal and rural community-based extend learning programs.
+Research Problem: During the 2022 legislative session, the NM Legislature appropriated \$344 million, which represents approximately 9 percent of the overall education budget, for the implementation of K-5 Plus, Extended Learning Time Programs, the Equivalent Instructional Hours Pilot, K-12 Plus, K-12 Plus & Extended Learning Time programs.
 Although research generally shows programs extending time for academics and learning can be effective in closing achievement gaps, New Mexico has not yet assessed these programs in the context of implementation utilizing statutory changes enacted during the 2021 legislative session.